 Mindset Change

 Gorsky makes it clear that doubling down on efficiency and survival mode amid disruption is far too risky.
 Not coming up with new growth and innovation strategies is unacceptable.
 Failing to develop external partnerships and new business/product models that focus on stakeholder value is a non-starter.
-It is imperative to create a virtuous cycle where everyone wins, demonstrating how much more your institution can and will do.
+It is imperative to create a virtuous cycle where everyone wins.
+This demonstrates how much more your institution can and will do.
 It is time to drop the silos and reach for the stars — not unlike the Manhattan Project or the Space Race — and do something big.

 The shift to digital platforms